 Welcome to PNG and the start of your adventure!
 Once you’ve settled into the hotel come get to know your team and crew at our pre-adventure briefing and dinner.
-Get a good sleep tonight, we have a massive week ahead of us! > Overnight in Port Moresby, Gateway Hotel
+Get a good sleep tonight, we have a massive week ahead of us! > Overnight in Port Moresby, Stanley Hotel

 : TRAVEL & PREPARATION